ww7/kopia-backup-scripts/README.md

 - import SSH key to Hetzner StorageBox, add hosts to known_hosts
 - add scripts path to env

 > Require: running from "root" or "sudo".

-> Note: operation will be skipped if already done before.
+Note: operation will be skipped if already done before.

 `k-repo-create-sftp.sh` script to create repositaries
-> Require: will promt to set mandatory password for repository encryption

 `k-repo-create-sftp.sh` script to connect existing repositaries
-> Require: will promt the password for repository dencryption

 Essential CLI commands
 ---